Rollphes/genshin-manager/README.md

 **Node.js 16 or newer is required.**

-Install genshin-manager including genshin cache data.(download All TextMap)
+Install genshin-manager including genshin cache data.(download EN TextMap by default.)

 ```sh-session
 npm install genshin-manager
 ```

-It is recommended that you specify the language to be used since the default is to download all textMaps.
+You can specify which TextMap to download during installation.('ALL' can also be specified).

 ```sh-session
 npm install genshin-manager --download-language="JP"